xwolfde/Accessibility-Metadata-Format/docs/FAQ.md

 ### Developers and digital agencies
 They can document the accessibility status of their software components and products.
 It helps communicate compliance levels and known issues transparently.
+As a web developer and agency developing an entire web relaunch, you can use the accessibility.json to keep track of the status of the individual components.

 ### Website owners, project managers, and hosting providers
-They can evaluate the accessibility quality of components before deployment.
+They can evaluate the accessibility quality of components before installation, deployment or purchase.
-The metadata file makes it easier to identify risks, compliance gaps, and upcoming fixes.
+Using the accessibility.json file, you can compare plugins, themes, and other components with others before installation when searching for and selecting them, and thus make a selection based on the results.
+When a new component (e.g., a WordPress plugin) is added to an existing website, the accessibility statement applicable to the entire website can be easily added to the accessibility.json file of the new component, without having to re-evaluate the entire website.
+Furthermore, when searching for and selecting new components, one is not limited to nonspecific statements such as "Accessibility ready", but can use the accessibility.json file to check which standard accessibility was measured according to and which level of conformance was achieved.

 ### Web editors and content managers
 They often have to maintain accessibility statements without performing technical WCAG audits.
-The metadata format provides technical audit results in a clear and structured way.
+The metadata format provides technical audit results in a clear and structured way for the components they use in their website.
+With this the web editor can put all component statments together to create the accessibility statement for the whole site.

 ### Accessibility testers and auditors
 They can store and publish results in a consistent standard, reuse them in automated workflows, and reduce manual documentation effort.

-## Additional questions

-### Does this replace an accessibility statement?
+## Does this replace an accessibility statement?
 No.
 It provides machine-readable data *used to generate* an accessibility statement.

-### Does the presence of this file guarantee compliance?
+## Does the presence of this file guarantee compliance?
 No.
 It documents the current evaluation status.

-### Can this file be generated automatically?
+## Can this file be generated automatically?
 Yes.
 Any testing tool or CI pipeline can generate or update it as long as it follows the schema.

-### Can it store partial audits?
+## Can it store partial audits?
 Yes.
 Partial audits simply include fewer issues and may be labelled as `partially_conformant`.

-### Is the file intended for public access?
+## Is the file intended for public access?
 It can be public or private.
 Public placement (e.g. in `.well-known`) helps automated tools, scanners, and providers.

-### Can this project generate an `accessibility.txt` file?
+## Can this project generate an `accessibility.txt` file?

 Yes.
 The `accessibility.json` file contains all the structured information needed to